-When an insurance company is making it as hard as possible to qualify for insurance benefits, this can make the process even more daunting.
-In extreme cases, it can dramatically affect your quality of life and even the amount of care you receive.
+Filing a long-term disability claim is a major undertaking.
+When an insurance company makes it as hard as possible to qualify for insurance benefits, the process can be even more daunting.

 One way an insurance company might try to avoid paying out claims is through a “discretionary clause.”
 This completely changes the game and the potential fairness of litigation.
-Fortunately, for a valid legal case, an experienced disability lawyer can help you get what you deserve.
+If your policy includes a discretionary clause, the insurance company has the power to deny your claim even if you meet all the criteria outlined in the policy.
+This can lead to unfair denials and delays in receiving the benefits you’re entitled to.

 What is a discretionary clause?